 Explain how the company obtains feedback from stakeholders and the actions that have been generated as a result of this feedback (e.g. changes to inputs or improvements in products).

 Our business model which explains how we create value, can be broadly summarised as follows:

 Cambria was established in 2006 with a strategy to build a balanced motor retail group to deliver the self-funded acquisition and turnaround of underperforming businesses.
 The strategy evolved in 2013 to encompass the acquisition of premium and high luxury businesses, located in geographically strategic locations, which would be immediately earning enhancing.
 The principle activities are that of a franchised motor retailer that sells new and used cars and provides aftersales services to customers.
 The group represents a number of different new car manufacturers in its dealerships including High luxury, premium and volume brands.
-A full list of the groups dealerships can be seen on the map of locations contained on page 12 of the group's annual report
+A full list of the groups dealerships can be seen on the map of locations contained in the group's annual report

 The group's stakeholders include shareholders, members of staff, customers, suppliers, regulators, industry bodies and creditors (including the group's lending banks).
 The principal ways in which their feedback on the group is gathered are via meetings and conversations.